sivasankariit/iTerm2-restore/README.md

 2. mosh-server must be installed on the remote machine (moshserver) that we will login to and save terminal state.
 3. GNU screen must be installed on the moshserver machine.

+##Installation and Usage##

+1. Copy the .iTermServers file to your home directory.
+2. Edit the .iTermServers file to specify the moshserver to connect to and provide the names or IP addresses of servers to connect to.
+3. Compile the applescript into an application:
+   `osacompile -o iTermRestore.app iTermRestore.applescript`
+4. Move iTermRestore.app to any location (eg. Desktop)
+5. Run the application by double clicking iTermRestore.app